micro/micro/README.md

 The runtime is composed of the following features:

-- **api**: An api gateway.
+- **api:** An api gateway.
 A single entry point with dynamic request routing using service discovery.
 The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public api on the frontend.
 The micro api provides powerful routing via discovery and pluggable handlers to serve http, grpc, websockets, publish events and more.

+- **broker:** A message broker allowing for async messaging.
+Microservices are event driven architectures and should provide messaging as a first class citizen.
+Notify other services of events without needing to worry about a response.

 - **bot:** A slackbot which runs on your platform and lets you manage your applications from Slack itself.
 The micro bot enables ChatOps and gives you the ability to do everything with your team via messaging.
 It also includes ability to create slack commands as services which